Epineda312/PHP-Practice-/README.md

 # PHP-Practice-
-Very Simple PHP Practice page
+Page I used to learn/practice PHP